griddynamics/Behavior-Analytic-Starter-Kit/Chapter 4.md

 ![Recommendation engine advanced launch](Images/rec engine adv launch.png)

 Leave all fields at their default values, except three:
-- Set name to myEngine
+- Set name to "myEngine"
-- Set environment to Test
+- Set environment to "Test"
-- Set auto-destruction to 4 hours
+- Set auto-destruction to "4" hours
 - Set revision to blank
-- Set slave quantify to 4, as a default
+- Set slave quantify to "4", as a default

 Press “Launch”.